Welcome to the series of tutorials on manual testing. This tutorial will thoroughly explain the various types of testing and the subsequent things.

 Software Testers use test plans, test cases, or test scenarios to test an application to ensure the completeness of testing.

 Automation Testing: Automation testing, which is also known as Test Automation, is when the tester writes scripts and uses testing tools to test the product.
 This process involves the automation of manual steps.
 Automation testing is not only used functionality-wise, but also it can be used to test the application from load, performance, and stress perspectives.
 It increases test coverage, improves accuracy, and saves time and money in comparison to manual testing.

 For Self-Driven training

-In this article, we introduced you to Software Quality, Software Testing, Importance of Software testing.
+This post introduced you to software quality, software testing, and the significance of software testing.
 We also shared the types of testing.

 → The upcoming article in this Master of Manual testing training series will be – Principles of Software testing & Software tester’s quality.